flancian/garden/Open Letter to Google.md

 ## Google could be more generous

 This letter is meant to contain, in as succinct a way as I could muster, a series of specific proposals to [[Google]] and the community of our [[users]], as a whole and as arbitrary subgroups.
-Whenever I couldn't expound in full, I try to include [[links]].
+Whenever I couldn't expound in full, I would try to include [[links]].

-I write this set of optimistic, some would say [[naive]], **proposals** knowingly in the context of what some call [[late stage capitalism]] and can safely be alternatively described as [[digital capitalism]] as it is as of mid [[2024]].
+I am writing down this set of optimistic, some would say [[naive]], **proposals** knowingly in the context of what some call [[late stage capitalism]] and can safely be described as [[digital capitalism]] as it is as of mid [[2024]].
 I need to clarify that I know that my chances of **success, defined as effecting meaningful change in the policies of the company**, are low.
 Yet I still want to try and communicate my recommendations as clearly and as ethically as I can manage to both company and society.
 Because of this, this letter will actually have to be two letters: its other half for now will be available only to Googlers.

 My high level intention is the following: to develop, together, a [[commons]] containing a prosocial transparent governance layer for the internet and use it in a daring way to try to advance company, society and civilization.
 I intend to convince Google that this is the right thing for both people ("users") and company; and I intend to convince you, reader, that we should do this together.